Also known as Candida,

 conditions are healthy, a human being can harbor

-millions of Candida microbes that turn out to be of
+millions of Candida microbes that turn out to be

-apparatus keeps the right balance between acid and
+balance between acid and alkali, our immune system

-alkali, our immune system is robust enough and probiotic
+is robust enough and probiotic bacteria outnumber

-bacteria outnumber the Candida organisms (probiotic or
+the Candida organisms (probiotic or friendly

-friendly bacteria include B. bifidum, Streptococcus
+bacteria include B. bifidum, Streptococcus

-thermophilus, Lactobacillus acidophilus, Lactobacillus
+thermophilus, Lactobacillus acidophilus,

-bulgaricus, and L. salivarius).
-Thus, in our intestines,
+Lactobacillus bulgaricus, and L. salivarius).

-Candida is kept in check.
+Thus, in our intestines, Candida is kept in

 However,